Kaushtubshukla/Jobhunt/README.md

 **Step5**: Run Terminal: Create New Terminal (Ctrl+Shift+`) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.

-**Step6**: pdate pip in the virtual environment by running the following command in the VS Code Terminal:
+**Step6**: Update pip in the virtual environment by running the following command in the VS Code Terminal:

 ```bash
 python -m pip install --upgrade pip